FOR-sight-ai/OperaFOR/README.md

 # OperaFOR

 OperaFOR is a minimalist graphical interface for LLM and RAG agents, designed to provide fast and simple access to powerful search tools via an agentic logic.
-Its streamlined architecture—just a single HTML file and a single Python file—enables rapid iteration and creativity.
+Its streamlined architecture—just a single HTML file and a less than 10 Python files—enables rapid iteration and creativity.

 ![screenshot](screenshot.png)